 70. These degree programme requirements relate to undergraduate programmes in the College of Medicine and Veterinary Medicine.
 They are additional to, and should be read in conjunction with, the General Undergraduate Degree Regulations above, which apply to all undergraduate programmes, unless otherwise stated.

-71. The College Fitness to Practise policy is available at http://docstore.mvm.ed.ac.uk/Committees/Fitness-to-Practise.pdf
+71. The College Fitness to Practise policy is available at www.ed.ac.uk/files/atoms/files/cmvm ftp regulations 2017.pdf

 MBChB